Lyapunov exponents for Quantum Channels: an entropy formula and generic properties: Introduction

 The introduction of this variable $L$ allows us to consider questions of generic nature in this type of problem.
 We use the $C^0$ topology in the set of complex matrices.

+For the benefit of the reader in the Appendix Section \ref{appe} we present an outline of the results in \cite{BKL} and relations of Lyapunov exponents with previous works.

-Following \cite{benoist2017invariant} one can consider associated to $L$ and $\mu$ two related process: one denoted by $X_n$, $n\in \mathbb{N}$, takes values on the projective space $ P(\C^k)$, and the other, denoted by $\rho_n$, $n\in \mathbb{N}$, takes values on $D_k$ (where $D_k$ is the set of density operators).
+Following \cite{benoist2017invariant}, one can consider associated to $L$ and $\mu$ two related processes: one denoted by $X_n$, $n\in \mathbb{N}$, takes values on the projective space $ P(\C^k)$; and the other, denoted by $\rho_n$, $n\in \mathbb{N}$, takes values on $D_k$ (where $D_k$ is the set of density operators).
 The natural transition probability is defined in \cite{benoist2017invariant}.

-The $\Phi$-Erg property and the purification property play an important role when analyzing the ergodic properties of these two processes.
+The $\Phi$-Erg property and the purification property play an important role when analyzing the ergodic properties of these two processes (see Section \ref{gen}).

+Here we consider a concept of quantum entropy for channels in section \ref {exam} which was initially presented in \cite{baraviera2010thermodynamic}.

-For a fixed $\mu$ and a general $L$ it was presented in \cite{BKL} a natural concept of entropy (see future section \ref{ent}) for a channel in order to develop a version of Gibbs formalism.
-It was also presented in example 8.5 in \cite{BKL} a certain channel (related to stationary Markov Chains) where the value obtained with this definition coincides with the classical value of entropy.
+For a fixed $\mu$ and a general $L$, it was presented in \cite{BKL} a natural concept of entropy (see future section \ref{ent}) for a channel in order to develop a version of Gibbs formalism in this setting.
+It was also presented in example 8.5 in \cite{BKL} a certain channel (related to stationary Markov Chains) in which the value obtained with this definition coincides with the classical value of entropy.
 This shows that the concept that was introduced is natural.
-This definition of entropy is a generalization of the concept described on the papers \cite{baraviera2010thermodynamic}, \cite{BLLT2} and \cite{BLLT1}.
-This particular way of defining entropy is in some sense inspired by results of \cite{slomczynski2003dynamical} which considers iterated function systems.
+This definition of entropy is a generalization of the concept described on papers \cite{baraviera2010thermodynamic}, \cite{BLLT2} and \cite{BLLT1}.
+This particular form of defining entropy is, in a certain way, inspired by the results of \cite{slomczynski2003dynamical} which considers iterated function systems.

+We call the example described in example 8.5 in \cite{BKL} the {\it Markov model in quantum information}.
+It is the main example to be considered in our Section \ref{exam}.